Node-Way-Relation Data Model Jump to heading

 Relation Semantics & Topological Assembly Jump to heading

 Reproducible relation assembly requires idempotent parsing and strict version control.
-Historical OSM data versioning introduces additional complexity, as relation members may be added, removed, or retagged across sequential changesets.
+Historical OSM data introduces additional complexity, as relation members may be added, removed, or retagged across sequential changesets.
 Pipelines should maintain a changeset-aware state machine to track relation evolution, preventing phantom geometries during incremental updates and ensuring that historical snapshots remain queryable.

 Production ETL Considerations & Compliance Automation Jump to heading